gosh-sh/TVM-Solidity-Compiler/API.md

 Parameter `flag` can also be modified:

 * `flag + 1` - means that the sender wants to pay transfer fees separately from contract's balance.
-* `flag + 2` - means that any errors arising while processing this message during the action phase should be ignored.
-But if the message has wrong format, then the transaction fails and `+ 2` has no effect.
 * `flag + 32` - means that the current account must be destroyed if its resulting balance is zero.
 For example, `flag: 128 + 32` is used to send all balance and destroy the contract.